ramondiez/machine-learning/README.md

 ### Running the examples

-Once the project is cloned run from different modules to run ex${Number}.py file
+Once the project is cloned go to different folders and run ex${Number}.py file

 Exercise1: